noelbundick/website/content/posts/Service-Fabric-Cluster-Quickstart/index.md

 Let's take a quick trip to the [Azure Portal](https://portal.azure.com) and look at what was created.
 I'm going to use the search bar at the top of the portal to look at my newly created Resource Group

-{% asset_img portal-search.png "Quick find using portal search" %}
+{{% img "portal-search.png" "Quick find using portal search" %}}

 Selecting the resource group, you'll see something like the following

-{% asset_img portal-resources.png "Glad I didn't have to create all those resources by hand!" %}
+{{% img "portal-resources.png" "Glad I didn't have to create all those resources by hand!" %}}

 That's a lot going on to support your cluster.
 You've got a Key Vault, a Virtual Network, a Load Balancer with a public IP, several Storage Accounts, a VM Scale Set, and finally, your Service Fabric cluster itself.
 Not bad for a 1-line command!

 Select the cluster resource to see some more details

-{% asset_img portal-cluster.png "Service Fabric cluster details" %}
+{{% img "portal-cluster.png" "Service Fabric cluster details" %}}

 5 VM's and a couple of endpoints.
 So far, so good!
 In the past it was pretty easy to get to this point with an Unsecure cluster, but then anyone on the Internet could access your cluster.
 The good news is that the new Service Fabric cmdlets are secure by default.

 Click into Security in the left menu

-{% asset_img portal-security.png "Yes!
-This cluster is secure" %}
+{{% img "portal-security.png" "Yes!
+This cluster is secure" %}}

 Great!
 There's a Primary certificate.
 This cert will be used to grant access to inspect, deploy, and remove applications on the cluster.